PTSSry/Website/content/en/sauna/_index.md

 date: 2020-04-07T22:35:38+03:00
 lastmod: 2020-10-09T11:17:04+03:00

-reading_time: false  # Show estimated reading time?
+# reading_time: false  # Show estimated reading time?
-share: false  # Show social sharing links?
+# share: false  # Show social sharing links?
-profile: false  # Show author profile?
+# profile: false  # Show author profile?
-comments: false  # Show comments?
+# comments: false  # Show comments?

+type: book

 # Optional header image (relative to `static/img/` folder).
 header:
   caption: ""
   image: ""
 ---

+We have collected information about Otaniemi saunas on this page.
+Its aim is to make it easier for Otaniemi residents to take advantage of various sauna opportunities.

+Our purpose is to collect the following basic information about public saunas:

+- Instructions on how to access the sauna and whether you need a key or door code?
+- The size of the sauna.
+How many people can fit on the benches?
+- Stove type and quality?
+- The size of the showers and changing rooms?
+- Is cooling possible?
+- General assessment, photo and other comments about the sauna.

 ## Common Saunas
 ### AYY